-Bridget Alsdorf specializes in European art of the 19th and early 20th centuries, with an emphasis on art produced in France.
-Her work often explores visual art’s intersections with literature, philosophy, and social psychology.
+Bridget Alsdorf specializes in European art of the 19th and early 20th centuries, with particular interest in art’s intersections with literature, philosophy, and social theory.

-Alsdorf is an associated faculty member in the Department of French & Italian and the Program in Gender and Sexuality Studies, and teaches for the Programs in Humanistic Studies and European Cultural Studies.
+At Princeton she is a Faculty Fellow in the Society of Fellows in the Liberal Arts; an associated faculty member in the Department of French & Italian, the Program for Gender and Sexuality Studies, and the Program in Media + Modernity; and she teaches for the Programs in Humanistic Studies and European Cultural Studies.
 She received Princeton’s Graduate Mentoring Award in the Humanities in 2018.